-Marriage seems wonderfully endearing to the single individual who has in no way married, and possibly to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a difficult perform at occasions.
+Marriage seems wonderfully endearing to the single individual who has by no means married, and perhaps to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a difficult function at instances.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is both a good and a poor issue.
+We carry so significantly of ourselves into our marriages – which is both a good and a undesirable factor.

-We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not invest also considerably cash, not seek to management us, that they will want to commit time with us.
-We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend as well considerably income, not look for to handle us, that they will want to invest time with us.
+We also bring in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 Capitulation, “Let’s try it your way.” – An experienced and wise spouse, I can hear it now.
 “But isn’t capitulation just giving in and being codependent with someone?”
 It can be, if done on a regular basis over time.